bowale-os/briefly/README.md

 # Briefly

 Briefly is a personal news and audio briefing assistant.
-It takes a user’s interests and location, fetches relevant news, and returns short text and audio briefings that can be played in a mobile app built with Expo and React Native.
+It takes a user’s interests and location, fetches relevant news, and returns short text and audio briefings that can be played in a mobile app

 > Backend: FastAPI + SQLModel + PostgreSQL
 > Frontend: Flutter